 Community, Policy, and Power

 Communities are becoming an important focus for improving wellbeing in policy and research.
-However, the definition of communities, effects of spatially targeted interventions are much debated.
+However, the understanding of communities, effects of spatially targeted interventions, and modes of collaboration are much debated.

 Research activities